BLovegrove/boomer/README.md

 <img src="https://raw.githubusercontent.com/BLovegrove/boomer/main/images/boomer-profile.png" style="border-radius: 10px;"><br />

+Humourous proile picture courtesy of my friend Bastian (IG: @fjaerdefantomen), who (aside from the odd meme like this) creates some fantastic art pieces.
+Seriously - [check him out](https://www.instagram.com/fjaerdefantomen/).

-Boomer is entirely developed by me using the libraries and technologies listed in <a href="#built-with">Built With</a>.
+Boomer, on the other hand, is entirely developed by me using the libraries and technologies listed in <a href="#built-with">Built With</a>.

 Because my server only needed the music functionality, that's what he's limited for now - but more features or enhancements would be welcome!
 See <a href="#contributing">Contributing</a> for more info on that.